WHO WE ARE

 Thus, on June 7 1936, Prie avec l'Église was launched.
-By the end of the year, the English edition appeared: Pray with the Church, which became Living with Christ in 1948.
-By providing the texts in English and French as opposed to Latin, these liturgical pamphlets helped each reader to participate more fully in the Sunday Mass.
+By the end of the year, the English edition appeared: Pray with the Church, which later became Living with Christ in 1948.
+By providing the texts in English and French as opposed to Latin, these liturgical pamphlets helped each reader to participate more fully in the celebration of the Sunday Eucharist.
 This publication marked the true birth of Novalis.

 On January 1, 1965, as the Second Vatican Council was drawing to close, Prie avec l'Église became Prions en Église.
-More than simply a change of name, this new moniker reflects the new theological understanding reached by the Council: the People of God at prayer do not unite themselves with the Church, they are the Church.
-On 2 October 1966 the Centre launched the first monthly edition of Prions en Église, which offered the liturgical texts for daily Mass.
+More than simply a change of name, the new name reflected a deeper theological understanding expressed by the Council: the People of God at prayer do not simply unite themselves with the Church, but rather, they are the Church.
+On 2 October, 1966, the Centre launched the first monthly edition of Prions en Église which offered the liturgical texts for daily Mass.
 In English, the first monthly edition appeared in 1977.
 In 1978, the Sunday edition of Prions reached a peak print run of 650,000 copies.
-A few years later, in January 1989, to meet the needs of an aging clientele the large-print edition of Prions was introduced; Living with Christ appeared in large-print format beginning in December 1994.
-In addition, Novalis has published the yearly Living with Christ Sunday Missal since 1986 for the Canadian market and since 2005 for the U.S. market.
+A few years later, in January 1989, to meet the needs of an aging clientele, a large-print edition of Prions was introduced; Living with Christ appeared in large-print format beginning in December 1994.
+In addition, Novalis began publishing the yearly Living with Christ Sunday Missal in 1986 for the Canadian market.
 In 2005, Novalis launched its new Living with Christ Sunday Missal for Young Catholics in collaboration with the Mexican Jesuit publishing house Buena Prensa.

 Novalis also published an edition of Prie avec l'Église according to the Dominican rite (1944-1964) and a children's version (1947-1957).
 As well, Novalis has twice (1990-1992 and 2004-2006) launched a magazine called Prions en Église Junior in partnership with the French publisher Bayard Presse International.

 Over the years, the content of the marriage preparation course has been regularly updated, adapted to changing social conditions and the problems facing modern couples.
 In French, the name of the program became Projet mariage (1970) and Oui, je le veux!
-(2004), while in English it went from Mosaic (1968) to When a Couple Marries (1990) to Saying I Do (2006).
-Presenting a serious reflection on Christian marriage in the Church, the program looks at all the human realities involved in the life of a couple: psychology, sexuality, social life, finances, legal questions, and, of course, the wedding ritual itself.
+(2004), while in English it went from Mosaic (1968) to When a Couple Marries (1990) to Saying I Do (2006) to its current edition, published in 2014, What God Has Joined.
+Presenting a serious reflection on Christian marriage in the Church, the program looks at all aspects involved in the life of a couple: psychology, sexuality, social life, finances, legal questions and, of course, the wedding ritual itself.
 Each review is done in collaboration with experts and practitioners and organizations dedicated to marriage preparation across the country.